High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 |---|---|---|

-| Chicken thighs | Best meal prep texture | Juicy, forgiving, reheats well |
+| Chicken thighs | Best meal prep texture | Juicy, forgiving, reheats well through day 4 |

-| Chicken breast | Leaner bowls | Higher protein, but easier to dry out |
+| Chicken breast | Leaner bowls | Higher protein, but dries out by day 2 |

 | Chicken tenderloins | Fast cooking | Good for quick skillet bowls |